ikss/shortener/readme.md

 It requires java 1.8 or higher and compatible with java 10.0.2

 ## How to build service
-To build service clone project, go to root project root folder and execute command
+To build service clone project, go to project root folder and execute command
 ```
 mvn clean package
 ```